The Lord Stands With His Servants: Faithful Strength When Others Fail

 God’s faithful presence sustains His servants even when they stand alone.

-16 At my first defense, no one came to help me, but all left me.
-May it not be held against them.
+16 At my first defense, no one stood with me, but everyone deserted me.
+May it not be charged against them.

-17 But the Lord stood by me and strengthened me, that through me the message might be fully proclaimed, and that all the Gentiles might hear.
-So I was delivered out of the mouth of the lion.
+17 But the Lord stood by me and strengthened me, so that through me the message would be fully proclaimed, and all the Gentiles would hear it.
+So I was delivered from the mouth of the lion.

-18 And the Lord will deliver me from every evil work, and will preserve me for his heavenly Kingdom.
-To him be the glory forever and ever.
+18 And the Lord will rescue me from every evil action and bring me safely into His heavenly kingdom.
+To Him be the glory forever and ever.
 Amen.

 God’s faithful presence sustains His servants even when they stand alone.